arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 the most common mistakes.

 ## What is a read model

-In an event sourced system (or part of the system that is event sourced) the truth lays in the event store.
+* In an event sourced system (or part of the system that is event sourced) the truth lays in the event store.
 However, event stores are not optimized for reading the data.
 Therefore, it is more convenient to use read models.

-A read model is a denormalized data model built using the data coming from the events.
+* A read model is a denormalized data model built using the data coming from the events.

-You can think of it as a more convenient, handy data model that makes reading the data for the UI easier and faster.
+* You can think of it as a more convenient, handy data model that makes reading the data for the UI easier and faster.

-In this particular example, the read model will be implemented as an event handler
+In this particular example, the read model will be implemented as an event handler.

 <!-- more -->